The last thing you want as you’re showing your best friend that crazy holiday photo.

 At step 5 click on the ‘Options’ button.

-When your second external drive is plugged in on the Time Machine options popup you’ll see your second external drive.
+On the Time Machine options popup you’ll see your second drive.
 The one you want backed up.

 You’ll see in the photo the greyed out Samsung T7 drive (the one I am backing up to).